-The Best Methods to Welcome New Members Into Your Nonprofit
+The Best Ways To Welcome New Members to Your Nonprofit

 The first month of membership is vital to retain your members, and welcoming them is an essential step.
 This does not only include your welcome message, but how you can personalize exchanges, and how to initially involve your members with your organization.

-Combine this with your ongoing membership engagement strategy, and you will be keeping members for the long haul!
+Combine this with powerful membership management software and you will be keeping members for the long haul!